-Please note that some candidate requirements, such as nomination petitions, public financing, and campaign finance reporting, are specific to each local government.
+PLEASE NOTE: Some candidate requirements, such as nomination petitions, public financing, and campaign finance reporting, are specific to each local government.
 Please check with the local government or the applicable county clerk's office to determine what additional documentation may be required to become a candidate.